Pituohai/pituohai.github.io/_pages/about.md

   International Journal of Data Science and Analytics;<br>
   International journal of human-computer interaction
 - **PhD Supervision & Assessment**
-  KU Leuven: Currently co-supervising one PhD student and serving as an assessor for another.
+  KU Leuven: Currently co-supervising one PhD student and serving as an assessor for another two PhDs.
 - **Master Thesis Co-supervisor**
   KU Leuven: Supervised 13 master students majoring in Electronic Engineering, Electromechanical Engineering, and Artificial Intelligence, with 7 graduating with Cum Laude distinction
 - **Teaching Assistance**